T-Kepley-McGuire/Render-Deployment-Demo/README.md

+# Render-Deployment-Demo

+This repository is intended for reference only.
+No code is intended to be used but is only there for example.

+The purpose of the repository is to be a sample site to practice deploying to Render.
+The live site can be found [here](https://render-demo-uj9t.onrender.com/)

+#### *This codebase is forked and derived from the original work by Thinkful*

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).